LAST UPDATED ON

 Because a lot of my clients have described the process of working with me as fun, I wanted to convey friendliness in my branding.
 For example, rather than corporate blue — appropriate for a ‘competent’ brand — I use bright, playful colors in my brand visuals.
 Cheerful, but not so over-the-top as to spill over into the “excitement” category,

-Method #2: Brand Archetypes
+Framework #2: Brand Archetypes Framework

 Another way to personify your brand is to choose an archetype.
 This is a model based on Carl Jung’s theory that people tend to use symbolism to understand concepts.
 He defined 12 archetypes that represent different groupings of characteristics, aspirations, values, and attitudes.